-As a website operator proficient in the AnQi CMS content management system, I am well aware of the importance of the navigation system for website user experience and search engine optimization.An well-designed and easy-to-manage navigation can not only guide users to find the information they need quickly, but also help search engines understand the website structure, thereby improving the overall performance of the website.The Auto CMS provides powerful and flexible navigation settings, allowing us to create and manage various custom navigation, such as common footer navigation, to meet the diverse needs of content display and management.
+As an experienced website operator proficient in the Anq CMS content management system, I am well aware of the importance of the navigation system for website user experience and search engine optimization.A well-designed, easy-to-manage navigation can not only guide users to quickly find the information they need, but also help search engines understand the website structure, thereby improving the overall performance of the website.The AnQi CMS provides powerful and flexible navigation settings functionality, allowing us to create and manage various custom navigation according to website needs, such as common footer navigation, to meet the diverse needs of content display and management.

-The next step is to demonstrate how to create and manage custom navigation categories in the Safe CMS, making your website navigation more precise and efficient.
+I will introduce in detail how to create and manage custom navigation categories in Anqi CMS, making your website navigation more accurate and efficient.

-In the Auto CMS, all navigation settings are concentrated in the "Website Navigation Settings" module on the backend.To create or manage custom navigation, you need to log in to the backend management interface, then click on the 'Backend Settings' option in the left menu bar, and then select 'Navigation Settings' to enter the corresponding management page.This is the central hub where you build and adjust your website navigation.
+In Anqi CMS, all navigation settings are concentrated in the "Website Navigation Settings" module in the background.To create or manage custom navigation, you need to log in to the backend management interface, then click on the 'Backend Settings' option in the left menu bar, and then select 'Navigation Settings' to enter the corresponding management page.This is the center hub where you build and adjust the website navigation.

-Configure navigation links, guide users to explore in depth
+Configure navigation links, guide users to in-depth exploration

-Created a custom navigation category, the next step is to add specific navigation links to these categories.In the "Navigation Link Settings" area, you can add new links for selected navigation categories and finely control the display style and behavior of each link.
+After creating a custom navigation category, the next step is to add specific navigation links to these categories.In the "Navigation Link Settings" area, you can add new links for selected navigation categories and finely control the display and behavior of each link.

 Each navigation link has the following configurable options:

-• Display Name:This is the actual text displayed for the navigation link on the front page.
-You can flexibly change its name as needed, even if the name of the content pointed to by the link is not exactly the same.
+• Display name:This is the actual text displayed on the front page navigation link.
+You can change the name flexibly as needed, even if the name of the content linked to is not completely consistent with it.

-• Subheading Name:For navigation items that need to display double titles, such as showing both Chinese and English titles at the same time, you can add subtitle content in this field for template calls to achieve this display effect.
+• Subtitle name:For navigation items that need to display dual titles, for example, showing both Chinese and English titles at the same time, you can add subtitle content in this field, which is used for template calls to achieve this display effect.

-• Navigation description:If your navigation item requires a brief introductory text, you can enter it here.
-This description can be called to display in the front-end template, providing users with more context information.
+• Navigation Description:If your navigation item needs a brief introductory text, you can enter it here.
+This description can be called from the front-end template to display more context information to the user.

-• Link type:The Auto CMS provides three flexible link types to meet different jump requirements:
+• Link Type:The AnQi CMS provides three flexible link types to meet different jump requirements:

-• Built-in Links:Contains the "home linkThese links are automatically generated by the system for your quick reference to the core feature pages.
+• Built-in links:Contains the "home link" of the website, as well as the "article model home page", "product model home page", and other preset model page links.These links are automatically generated by the system for your quick reference to the core feature pages.

-• Category page link:Allow you to select existing article categories, product categories, or single pages as navigation links.
-This makes navigation directly point to the aggregation pages or standalone pages of key content on the website.
+• Category page links:Allow you to select from the existing article categories, product categories, or single pages on the website as navigation links.
+This makes the navigation directly point to the website's key content aggregation pages or independent pages.

-• Display Order:Through setting a number to determine the sorting of navigation links.
-The smaller the number, the earlier the link is displayed in the navigation list.
+• Display order:By setting a number, you can determine the sorting order of navigation links.
+The smaller the number, the higher the position of the link in the navigation list.

 By the above configuration, you can build a navigation structure that is clear, informative, and easy for users to understand.